- Organization Overview

-One of the big I'll just just sort of jump in, one of the things I'd like to see more of is, is more recruitment of of senior faculty from underrepresented groups, you know, to have a junior faculty member coming in and expect them to do DEI work.
-And at the same time is is setting up a world class research program, I think is too big of an ask.
-I think having having people more senior positions who are committed to that work on the faculty, but also network administration, I think would would make a tremendous difference.
-So I haven't seen that happen quite enough.
-Since I've been here.
+One of the big, I'll just sort of jump in, one of the things I'd like to see more of, is more recruitment of senior faculty from underrepresented groups.
+You know, to have a junior faculty member coming in and expect them to do DEI work, and at the same time is setting up a world class research program, I think is too big of an ask.
+I think having people more senior positions who are committed to that work on the faculty, but also network administration, I think would make a tremendous difference.
+So I haven't seen that happen quite enough since I've been here.
 A lot of the searches have been sort of junior faculty oriented.
 So I'd like to see more senior faculty recruiting.

 [Michael Keiser] 1:23:59